Cheng-Lin-Li/SegCaps/README.md

 ### 8. Install package on Raspberry Pi 2/3
 ### The section is under constructing.
 The SegCaps R3 model cannot fit into the memory of Raspberry Pi 2/3 so far.

-Below description just for you to install your Raspberry Pi environment ready for your own model.
+The below description is for installing onto your Raspberry Pi environment.

 #### Download tensorflow pre-compile version for ARM v7.
 Tensorflow for ARM - Github Repo: